-Filing taxes can be stressful and when the IRS opts to take a closer look at your tax return, that can only increase your anxiety level.
-Getting your return flagged for review doesn’t mean you’ll be audited, but it can raise the odds that Uncle Sam will discover that the numbers don’t add up.
+Filing taxes can be stressful.
+When the IRS opts to take a closer look at your tax return, that can only increase your anxiety level.
+Getting your return flagged for review doesn’t mean you’ll be audited, but it can raise the odds that Uncle Sam will conclude that the numbers don’t add up.
 It helps to understand why returns are flagged and what reviews involve.
-As these matters get complicated, you might want to used SmartAsset’s financial advisor matching tool to get paired with a financial professional who can provide you with expert guidance on your tax needs.
+If you’ve got a complicated tax situation, it may be wise to work with a financial professional.
+This financial advisor matching tool can pair you with an advisor in your area who can meet your needs.

 How Tax Returns Are Selected for Review